Adtalem Global Education (NYSE:ATGE) Updates FY 2022 Earnings Guidance

 Adtalem Global Education (NYSE:ATGE – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
-The company provided earnings per share (EPS) guidance of $3.15-$3.35 for the period, compared to the consensus estimate of $2.91.
+The company provided earnings per share guidance of $3.15-$3.35 for the period, compared to the consensus earnings per share estimate of $2.91.
 The company issued revenue guidance of $1.35 billion-$1.39 billion.

-Adtalem Global Education (NYSE:ATGE – Get Rating) last posted its quarterly earnings results on Thursday, May 5th.
-The company reported $0.87 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.82 by $0.05.
-The business had revenue of $365.60 million for the quarter, compared to analyst estimates of $360.34 million.
-Adtalem Global Education had a return on equity of 10.99% and a net margin of 23.34%.
+Adtalem Global Education (NYSE:ATGE – Get Rating) last posted its quarterly earnings data on Thursday, May 5th.
+The company reported $0.87 earnings per share for the quarter, topping the consensus estimate of $0.82 by $0.05.
+The company had revenue of $365.60 million for the quarter, compared to analysts’ expectations of $360.34 million.
+Adtalem Global Education had a net margin of 23.34% and a return on equity of 10.99%.
 Adtalem Global Education’s revenue for the quarter was up 30.2% compared to the same quarter last year.
-During the same period last year, the company earned $0.72 EPS.
-Equities research analysts forecast that Adtalem Global Education will post 3.25 earnings per share for the current fiscal year.
+During the same period in the prior year, the business earned $0.72 earnings per share.
+Analysts expect that Adtalem Global Education will post 3.25 earnings per share for the current fiscal year.

-In related news, Director Sharon O’keefe acquired 1,250 shares of Adtalem Global Education stock in a transaction on Wednesday, February 23rd.
-The shares were acquired at an average cost of $20.63 per share, with a total value of $25,787.50.
-The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
-Insiders own 2.75% of the company’s stock.
+In other news, SVP James Raymond Bartholomew sold 2,380 shares of the stock in a transaction that occurred on Friday, May 20th.
+The stock was sold at an average price of $31.65, for a total transaction of $75,327.00.
+Following the completion of the sale, the senior vice president now owns 2,343 shares of the company’s stock, valued at $74,155.95.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+2.75% of the stock is owned by company insiders.

 About Adtalem Global Education (Get Rating)